Arowoogun/GAN-Synthetic-Data/README.md

 This repository contains the GAN-based synthetic-data-generation component associated with the research described in the accompanying publication.

-The GAN methodology was developed based on the foundational Generative Adversarial Network framework introduced by Goodfellow et al. (2014).
+The GAN methodology was developed based on the  Generative Adversarial Network framework introduced by Goodfellow et al. (2014).

 ---